mo-hak/JIT_Pilot/README.md

 * Address: `0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266`

 Import the above private key into metamask, and then change network to Foundry (chain id 31337).

+## Scenarios

+Scenarios are Solidity scripts that inherit from the `DeployScenario` contract, and live in the directory `script/scenarios/`.

+To build your own scenario, copy one of the existing scenario files, edit it to meet your requirements, and then provide the scenario name as an argument to the `devland.sh` script.
+For example:

+    ./devland.sh MyCustomScenario

 ## Extras